semgrep/semgrep-docs/docs/semgrep-code/notifications.md

 ### Bitbucket pull request comments

 :::info Prerequisite
-Bitbucket PR comments are only available to logged-in Semgrep Cloud Platform users.
+Bitbucket PR comments are only available to Semgrep Cloud Platform users.
 :::

 There are two ways in which you can integrate Semgrep comments into your Bitbucket CI depending on the Bitbucket plan you use: